jayveeong/SEscript/README.md

 ![](https://i.imgur.com/NZDAXKO.png)

-Inside local bridge choose the virtual hub then check bridge with new tap device, create and exit.
+Inside local bridge choose the virtual hub name then check bridge with new tap device.

 ![](https://i.imgur.com/T8qIqQ4.png)

+Then
 # Installation & Configuration of DNSmasq for a DHCP.